Papal Primacy & Infallibility

 As we have seen, just as Eliakim had the authority to “open and shut,” so, too, Peter is given the authority to “bind and loose.”
 Since this authority is derived from possessing the keys to the kingdom, Jesus confers this authority on Peter alone and not also on the Twelve.
 John Salza explains what the terms binding and loosing mean in a Jewish context. “’Binding and loosing’ (Heb. asar ve-hittar) were common rabbinical terms used by the Jewish religious authorities of the day.
 These terms described their legislative and judicial authority to ‘forbid’ or ‘permit.’
 This included rules of conduct (halakah) for God’s people, as well as issuing definitive interpretations of Scripture, oral tradition, and the whole of the Mosaic law.
 In short, the terms described the Pharisees’ authority over doctrinal and disciplinary matters” (The Biblical Basis for the Papacy).

 We have an example of Peter exercising this authority in Acts 15, 12-17.
-At the general council in Jerusalem, he resolves the first doctrinal and disciplinary issue on whether the Gentiles should be circumcised after they have been baptized.
+At the general council in Jerusalem, he resolved the first doctrinal and disciplinary issue on whether the Gentiles should be circumcised after they had been baptized.
 None of the apostles in attendance question or dispute with Peter but remain silent.
 Only after Peter issues his statement, in the capacity of Christ’s chief steward or vicar on earth, do Paul and Barnabas (bishops) respond in support of Peter’s definitive declaration.
 Finally, James, who has presided over the council as Bishop of Jerusalem, gives his assent.

 Further, in the time of Jesus, the scribes and Pharisees were successors of Moses and the appointed religious teachers of Israel.
 The “chair of Moses” Jesus refers to in Matthew 23:2-4 signified their authority to interpret and expound the Mosaic law.
 The chair was placed in the middle of a synagogue on which the official teacher of the Law would sit to read the Scriptures and address the congregation.
 The Jews based this tradition on Exodus 18, where God says, “And the next day, Moses sat to judge the people” (v.
 13).
 Moses rendered God’s judgments from the chair he was sitting on.
 ‘And Moses answered him: “The people come to me to seek the judgment of God.
 And when any controversy (extraordinary circumstance) falls out among them, they come to me to judge between them, and to show the precepts of God, and His laws”’ (vv.
 15-16).
 The authority of Moses and the tradition of the chair were passed on through generations to Joshua, the judges or elders, the prophets, and finally to the Sanhedrin of Jesus’ time (The Biblical Basis for the Papacy).
 The chair stood for the divine office which presupposes there should be successors.

 Jesus himself acknowledged the scribes and Pharisees to be legitimate successors to the chair of Moses, and taught with his authority, despite their personal shortcomings and imperfections.
 Our Lord told the apostles to observe “everything” (panta hosa) they said while sitting on the chair (Mt 23:5-7).
-And although Jesus harshly criticized them for abusing their divine authority and exercising it in pride and contempt towards the common Jew, notably the marginalized (Mt 23:5-7, 13), he acknowledged their authority to “bind” and “loose” and to “open” or “shut” in the kingdom of God in matters of faith and morals in accordance with the Torah.
+Although Jesus harshly criticized them for abusing their divine authority and exercising it in pride and contempt towards the common Jew, notably the marginalized (Mt 23:5-7, 13), he acknowledged their authority to “bind” and “loose” and to “open” or “shut” in the kingdom of God in matters of faith and morals in accordance with the Torah.

 Jesus uses terms familiar to the Jews when he addresses Peter.
 By this, he is inaugurating a new ruling and teaching authority in his Church.
 There is to be a transfer of power and authority of the teachers of the Law to the teachers of the Law of Christ (Gal 6:2).
 The New Covenant of grace and charity (agape) shall replace the Law of the Old Covenant with all its civil and ceremonial prescriptions under the curse of the law.
 As a result, the chair of Moses will be replaced by the chair of Peter.
-Not unlike Moses, Peter shall have the authority to “render the judgement of God” (Ex 18:15) and shall be the official interpreter of God’s word (See 2 Peter 3:16).
+Not unlike Moses, Peter shall have the authority to “render the judgment of God” (Ex 18:15) and shall be the official interpreter of God’s word (See 2 Peter 3:16).
 Peter shall have the power Eliakim had to “open” what none can “shut” (Isa 22:22).
 And with the authority of the Sanhedrin of his time, Peter shall be able to “shut the kingdom of heaven against men who separate themselves from his teaching (Mt 23:13).
 Only Peter and his successors in the papacy have the plenary authority to excommunicate heretics and schismatics from the Church whether they be clergy or laity.

-Hence, there is the biblical and ancient traditional support for papal infallibility and the universal primacy of papal authority in the Church that Christ has established.
+Hence, there is biblical and ancient traditional support for papal infallibility and the universal primacy of papal authority in the Church that Christ has established.
 What Peter binds on earth, heaven binds.
 What Peter looses on earth, heaven looses.
 Heaven’s reciprocal binding (estai dedemenon) and loosing (estai lelumenon) are in the passive voice.
 This could be translated as “shall be bound” or “shall having been bound” (The Biblical Basis for the Papacy).
 Heaven is receiving the binding and loosing from Peter and ratifying his decisions.
 At the same time, the Holy Spirit ensures that Peter makes the right decision in accordance with divine revelation.
 Just as God revealed to Peter a fundamental Christological truth of salvation, God will now confirm all of Peter’s official teachings on salvation, and so shall all his successors on the chair.

 The future tense (“shall be bound”) indicates that heaven’s ratification of Peter’s decisions will have occurred at the time he has made them.
-Heaven will ratify what heaven has guided him to say through the Holy Spirit and not by any private judgment of his (flesh and blood) that would amount to an arbitrary theological opinion.
+Heaven will ratify what Heaven has guided him to say through the Holy Spirit and not by any private judgment of his (flesh and blood) that would amount to an arbitrary theological opinion.
 “The Holy Spirit’s unique use of the future tense with the passive voice to describe heaven’s reciprocal binding and loosing underscores that Peter truly speaks for heaven just as he did when he confessed the divinity of Christ.
 Peter’s binding and loosing decisions are ordained by God” (The Biblical Basis for the Papacy).

-The gift of papal infallibility basically means that God has protected Peter and protects all his successors who speak from his chair (ex cathedra) from teaching error in matters of faith and morals.
+The gift of papal infallibility basically means that God has protected Peter and protects all his successors who speak from his chair (ex-cathedra) from teaching error in matters of faith and morals.
 The Holy Spirit guarantees that what they have declared and taught is part of God’s revelation.
 Since Jesus has promised that the gates of hell shall not prevail against his Church and has promised to send the Holy Spirit to guide the Church in all truth (Jn 16:12-13; cf. 1 Tim 3:15) until his glorious return, papal teachings from the chair of Peter shall always be free from error.
-An ex cathedra pronouncement is a definitive teaching on faith or morals and is intended to be infallible and be believed by the entire Church without question because of the seal of the Holy Spirit.
+An ex-cathedra pronouncement is a definitive teaching on faith or morals and is intended to be infallible and be believed by the entire Church without question because of the seal of the Holy Spirit.

 Early Sacred Tradition